 We are honored to participate, alongside other local farms and cheesemakers, in the rich heritage of dairy farming here in the great state of Pennsylvania.
 What makes our farm different is that all three milking herds reside right here on our land, providing us with the milk we use to produce our fresh, seasonal, mixed milk cheeses.
 We are a grass-fed operation with herds that graze 350 acres of land in beautiful Southern Chester County.
 We birth our sheep and goat herds in the spring and their milk is used alongside our cow’s milk throughout the summer months and into the early autumn season, allowing us to bring customers new and innovative cheese options, that age in our caves for approximately 6-8 months.
 We are driven by a dual commitment to quality and creativity, which means we’re always working towards a new Creamery Collection Batch for our customers to enjoy!

-How has your cheese production evolved over the course of the past 6 years?
+How has your cheese production evolved?
 What is your proudest accomplishment in that time?

 Our cheeses have evolved into world-class, award winning delicacies due to our beautiful land, amazing animals and the hard work and dedication of our herdsmen and two talented cheesemakers.
-Over the last 6-7 years of production the farm has developed unique recipes and worked to refine these recipes through a combination of education and experience.
+The farm has developed unique recipes and worked to refine these recipes through a combination of education and experience.

 We invite your customers to follow us on Instagram for ongoing updates on fun happenings around the farm.
 Thank you to Kimberton Whole Foods for carrying our cheeses and for supporting so many local farmers by bringing their products to market!